harupy/proto-oom/README.md

 ## TL;DR

-This repo is a minimum replication of an issue where we encountered in https://github.com/mlflow/mlflow.
+This repo is a minimum replication of an issue we encountered in https://github.com/mlflow/mlflow.
 Related to https://github.com/mlflow/mlflow/issues/9360.

 ## Command to reproduce the error